 Apart from enhancing the quality of food, a further key focus of our research and development activities is to keep on improving the energy consumption of our cooking systems.
 We put new cooking systems on the market in an innovation cycle that lasts seven to ten years.
 Our aim is for each new generation to reduce energy consumption systematically compared to its predecessor.
 The specific targets for saving resources in the research projects are defined in project outlines and technical and functional specifications.
-For example, the target set when developing the iCombi generation was to cut energy consumption by 10% compared with its predecessor.
+For example, the target set when developing the iCombi generation, which was launched in 2020, was to cut energy consumption by 10% compared with its predecessor.
 The results are regularly assessed and checked in project reports and in the steering committee meetings in the presence of the Executive Board.
-As part of that, for example, various foods are cooked, and the energy consumption required for each food is analysed.
+As part of that, for example, various foods are cooked and the energy consumption required for each food is analysed.

 We are constantly increasing our personnel and financial capacities in research and development to achieve those goals.
-More than 220 employees are currently working to improve our cooking systems and services.
-We spent around 45.1 million euros in 2021 (2020: 42.3 million euros) on research and development.
-That corresponds to 6% (2020: 7%) of sales revenues.
+As of 31 December 2022, 226 employees (2021: 225 employees) were working at the entire Group to improve our cooking systems and services.
+We spent 53.1 million euros in 2022 (2021: 48.2 million euros) on research and development.
+That corresponds to 5% (2021: 6%) of sales revenues.